Bananarama: 2006–2011: Remasters and Viva

-2012–2016: 30 Years of Bananarama and Now or Never
+2012–2016: 30 Years of Bananarama

 On 9 July 2012, Warner Music imprint Rhino Records released a greatest hits CD and DVD Collection 30 Years of Bananarama to celebrate the band's 30th anniversary.
-The album charted at #62 on the UK Albums Chart.
+The CD features Bananarama's 22 best-known singles, from their 1981 debut, "Aie a Mwana", to their 2009 effort, "Love Don't Live Here".
+All songs are presented in chronological order (except the bonus tracks on digital) with most of them being their album versions.
+The digital version includes three extra tracks "Rough Justice", "Long Train Running", and "A Trick of the Night", adding up to a total of 25 tracks.
+The album charted at No. 62 on the UK Albums Chart.
 On 9 August 2012, the band performed at the men's final of the beach volleyball at the London Olympics.
 They performed a medley of "Cruel Summer", "Love in the First Degree", and "Venus".
+In December 2016, Billboard magazine ranked them the 94th most successful dance artist of all time.